All Products

 Document Center

-This topic describes how cross-region replication (CRR) works when it is used with versioning, lifecycle rules, server-side encryption, and retention policies.
+This topic describes how data replication works when it is used with versioning, lifecycle rules, server-side encryption, and retention policies.
+Data replication includes cross-region replication and same-region replication.

-Take note of the following limits when you use CRR with versioning:
+Take note of the following limits when you use data replication with versioning:

-• You can enable CRR only between two buckets that are both versioned or unversioned.
+• You can enable data replication only for two buckets that are both versioned or unversioned.
 The versioning state of the source bucket and the destination bucket cannot be changed.

 • Versioning cannot be suspended for the source bucket or destination bucket during data replication.
-To suspend versioning for the source bucket and destination bucket, you must first delete the CRR rule configured for the buckets first.
+To suspend versioning for the source bucket and destination bucket, you must first delete the data replication rules configured for the buckets.

-The following table describes the results of operations performed by Object Storage Service (OSS) in CRR when an object is deleted from the versioned source bucket.
+The following table describes the results of operations performed by Object Storage Service (OSS) when an object is deleted from the versioned source bucket.

 Request method